-Telling your Housemates
+Telling your Housemates about your allergy

 Since moving to London over 2 years ago I have moved house 4 times and have lived with over 19 different housemates.
 I discovered that moving down to London and not really knowing anyone you find yourself hopping ship several times until you finally find a house where you feel at home, with housemates you want to socialise and spend time with.

 It's crazy to think that I have lived with over 19 different housemates from a range of different nationalities and backgrounds.
 I feel like having a food allergy in today’s generation most people are very understanding.
 I personally have never had an issue telling someone new about my allergy, I found that most of the time they’re usually intrigued and want to find out more about my peanut allergy.